 Young People & Families

-Barefoot is supported by BT, BCS and CAS (Computing at School).
+Barefoot is supported by BCS, CAS (Computing at School) and BT.
 Through The CyberHub Trust, programmes are offered to young people and their families.
 For example, local schoolchildren (5 years & older), their parents, or senior citizens (grandparents) can be introduced to, and then educated about, cyber security.
-This might include presentations, workshops, online courses and educational activity, including quizzes and site visits.
-For the most part, these will be free courses/activities, provided by, among others, partners including:Follow this link to find out more about Barefoot.
+This might include presentations, workshops, online courses and educational activity, including quizzes:Follow this link to find out more about Barefoot.

 iDEA.org.uk is an award-winning platform offering bite-sized, interactive modules on a range of topics that are created with industry experts and innovative employers to help learners to develop digital & enterprise skills.
 They are rewarded with Digital Badges and points for every module they complete.
 Achievements are automatically recorded on a portable ‘Record of Achievement’, which can result in Bronze, Silver or Gold Awards (and certificates) being awarded.Follow this link to iDEA for The CyberHub Trust (iDEA Registration page).